 Better mental health for young people

-Free resources to strengthen student mental health and wellbeing across secondary schools and sixth forms
+BrainWaves offers a free wellbeing curriculum of lessons and teacher resources to strengthen student mental health and wellbeing across secondary schools and sixth form colleges.

 Inform.
 Engage.
 Empower.

 The philosophy behind the BrainWaves education programme is simple: combine the latest research and academic thinking around mental health to provide lessons for students that are evidence-based, engaging and empowering.

 The result?
 A whole programme of mental health lessons and teacher resources across Key Stages 3-5 based on the best available evidence in terms of brain science and pedagogy.
 Endorsed by both the Department of Psychiatry and the Department of Education at Oxford University, the lessons support the development of critical thinking skills, media literacy and self-awareness.

 BrainWaves is a collaborative project, led by researchers at the University of Oxford